LucaAngioloni/Micchinetta/README.md

 - Ask for a product: You are hungry or thirsty, so you ask for a product.
 - Ask for more products: You are very hungry or thirsty, so you ask for more than one product at once.
 - Remove a product: You changed your mind, remove a single product.
-- Remove more producsts: You changed your mind, remove many products.
+- Remove more products: You changed your mind, remove many products.
 - Confirm the purchase: You are finished, agree to the transaction.

 After completing the tasks, we asked the users to compile a Google Form structured as a SEQ (Single Ease Question) with a 7-point rating scale: